krutoo/utils/README.md

 # Utils

-Set of useful utils for JavaScript/TypeScript projects
+Collection of useful utils for JavaScript/TypeScript projects.
+Some utilities are created for training and educational purposes.

 ## Installation